-- (v) the granting of, or being granted, options; and - (vi) the establishment of joint ventures or joint investments. - 2.
-Shareholders' Approval.
+- 2. Shareholders' Approval.
 Except for certain transactions which, by reason of the nature of such transactions, are not considered to put the Company at risk to the Interested Persons and hence are excluded from the ambit of Chapter 9 of the Listing Manual, immediate announcement and Shareholders' approval would be required in respect of Interested Person Transactions if certain thresholds (which are based on the value of the transactions as compared with the latest audited net tangible assets ("NTA") of the Company and its subsidiaries (the "Group")) are reached or exceeded.
 In particular, Shareholders' approval is required for an Interested Person Transaction of a value equal to, or which exceeds: - (a) five per cent. of the Group's latest audited NTA; or - (b) five per cent. of the Group's latest audited NTA, when aggregated with other transactions entered into with the same Interested Person (as such term is construed under Chapter 9 of the Listing Manual) during the same financial year.

-Based on the latest audited consolidated accounts of the Group for the Financial Year ended June 30, 2008, the consolidated NTA of the Group was approximately US\$141.36 million.
-In relation to the Company, for the purposes of Chapter 9 of the Listing Manual, in the current financial year and until such time as the audited consolidated accounts of the Group for the Financial Year ending June 30, 2009 are published, five per cent. of the latest audited NTA of the Group would be approximately US\$7.07 million.
+Based on the latest audited consolidated accounts of the Group for the Financial Year ended June 30, 2009, the consolidated NTA of the Group was approximately US\$187.44 million.
+In relation to the Company, for the purposes of Chapter 9 of the Listing Manual, in the current financial year and until such time as the audited consolidated accounts of the Group for the Financial Year ending June 30, 2010 are published, five per cent. of the latest audited NTA of the Group would be approximately US\$9.37 million.